International-Organizations-At-City-Cancer-Challenge

 Gain access to insights generated through the city needs assessments, as well as solutions identified as having the largest impact on access to quality cancer care.

-• Align with local priorities and needs
+• Learn from local priorities and needs

 Leverage C/Can’s global events and platforms to share learning and best practices of successful interventions, resources and partnerships that can support and inspire others.

-• Widen impact
+• Widen your impact

 Extend your international footprint by supporting projects in countries of common interest and sustain your organisation’s impact at both the global and local level.